vrupak/job-sponsorship-detector/README.md

 ## Features

 * Detects and highlights keywords like `H1B`, `visa`, `sponsorship`, `OPT`, `CPT`, etc.
+* Detects companies that have sponsored visas in the past, based on the official USCIS 2024 H-1B Sponsor List.
 * Displays a summary banner indicating detected keywords or absence of sponsorship terms
 * Smart detection that refreshes highlights and banner when browsing between job listings
 * Green background with black text for keyword visibility